 In a sense, the game is rigged in favor of the casino, because the payout odds are not the same as the odds of winning.
 Remember the earlier example of a straight up bet on a single number?
 The odds of winning are 37 to 1.
 (You have 37 ways to lose and only a single way to win.)

 The payout for that bet is 35 to 1.
 So if you played 38 spins, and if you saw mathematically perfect results, you would lose 37 units and win 35 units, for a net loss of 2 units.

 Every bet on an American roulette wheel has the same house edge except for one, which is the five number bet.
 That’s a wager that the wheel will land on 0, 00, 1, 2, or 3.
 The house edge on that bet is 7.89%.
 You should never place that wager.

 European roulette has different odds than American roulette because a European roulette wheel only has 37 numbers.
 They’ve removed one of the 0s.
 This reduces the house edge on all wagers to 2.7%.
 If you play long enough, you’ll still lose all your money.
 You just won’t lose it as quickly.

 Tips for Playing Roulette

-The best roulette tip I can offer is to be sure that this is the appropriate game for your demeanor.
-If you like fast-paced games, then you'd probably prefer craps.
-If you like games where you can be by yourself, you'll prefer slots or video poker.
-If you like games where your decisions make a difference to your outcome, you'll prefer blackjack or video poker.
+The best roulette tip we can offer is to be sure that this is the appropriate game for your demeanor.
+If you like fast-paced games, then you’d probably prefer craps.
+If you like games where you can be by yourself, you’ll prefer slots or video poker.
+If you like games where your decisions make a difference to your outcome, you’ll prefer blackjack or video poker.